Diarrhea

 c) Steatorrhea: Maldigestion (exocrine pancreatic insufficiency [chronic pancreatitis, pancreatic cancer, cystic fibrosis], bacterial overgrowth syndrome, cholestatic liver disease), malabsorption (celiac disease, giardiasis, Whipple disease, bowel ischemia, abetalipoproteinemia, intestinal lymphangiectasia, and other causes of protein-losing enteropathy).

-d) Inflammatory diarrhea: IBD (Crohn disease, ulcerative colitis); microscopic, ischemic, or radiation-induced colitis (eg, after radiotherapy to the abdominal region); food hypersensitivity; primary and secondary immunodeficiency; intestinal tumors (eg, colon cancer); intestinal protozoal infections (Giardia intestinalis, Entamoeba histolytica, Cryptosporidium parvum, Isospora spp, Cyclospora spp) and helminthic infestation.
+d) Inflammatory diarrhea: IBD (Crohn disease, ulcerative colitis); microscopic, ischemic, or radiation-induced colitis (eg, after radiotherapy to the abdominal region); food hypersensitivity; primary and secondary immunodeficiency; intestinal tumors (eg, colon cancer); intestinal protozoal infections (Giardia intestinalis, Entamoeba histolytica, Cryptosporidium parvum, Isospora spp, Cyclospora spp) and helminthiasis.

-e) Drugs: Antibiotics (clindamycin, ampicillin, amoxicillin, cephalosporins), auranofin, carbamazepine, etanercept, flutamide, cytotoxic agents, cyclosporine (INN ciclosporin), NSAIDs, statins, mercaptopurine, mycophenolate mofetil, olmesartan, oral contraceptives, penicillamine, rituximab, selective serotonin reuptake inhibitors (SSRIs), sodium phosphate, ticlopidine, tyrosine kinase inhibitors, H2 blockers, ticlopidine, proton pump inhibitors (PPIs), gold salts, and laxatives.
+e) Drug-induced diarrhea: Antibiotics (clindamycin, ampicillin, amoxicillin, cephalosporins), auranofin, carbamazepine, etanercept, flutamide, cytotoxic agents, cyclosporine (INN ciclosporin), NSAIDs, statins, mercaptopurine, mycophenolate mofetil, olmesartan, oral contraceptives, penicillamine, rituximab, selective serotonin reuptake inhibitors (SSRIs), sodium phosphate, ticlopidine, tyrosine kinase inhibitors, H2 blockers, proton pump inhibitors (PPIs), gold salts, and laxatives.

-f) Accelerated GI transit (ie, increased motility): IBS, thyrotoxicosis, carcinoid, and diabetes mellitus.
+f) Accelerated GI transit (ie, increased motility): Thyrotoxicosis, carcinoid, and diabetes mellitus.
 Drugs: Prokinetic agents (metoclopramide, cisapride), acetylcholinesterase inhibitors (tacrine), cholinergic agents (bethanechol), irinotecan, macrolides (erythromycin), ticlopidine, thyroid hormones, colchicine.

 Selected aspects of diarrhea in patients with cancer: In patients receiving palliative care, diarrhea is most frequently due to: